sashyo/keylessh/docs/DEVELOPERS.md

 - Prefer `queryClient.invalidateQueries(...)` + `queryClient.refetchQueries(...)` after success so the UI updates immediately.

-### Debug “can’t SSH as user X”
+### Debug "can't SSH as user X"

 - Verify the JWT contains a role like `ssh:X` (or one of the supported claim names).
-- Verify the server’s configured `sshUsers` includes that username.
+- Verify the server's configured `sshUsers` includes that username.
-- The backend filters `allowedSshUsers` returned to the UI, so if it’s missing, check the token first.
+- The backend filters `allowedSshUsers` returned to the UI, so if it's missing, check the token first.

+### Work with SSH Policies

+SSH policies require a Policy:1 flow through the ORK network:

+1. **Create a template** - Admin creates a policy template in `AdminPolicyTemplates.tsx`
+2. **Create pending policy** - Template generates a `PolicySignRequest` with contract code
+3. **Approve policy** - Admin reviews and approves in `AdminApprovals.tsx`
+4. **Commit to ORKs** - Approval commits the signed policy to the ORK network
+5. **Sign requests** - When user SSHs, `tideSsh.ts` fetches the policy and sends to ORKs

+Key debugging steps:
+- Check browser console for `[TideSsh]` logs during signing
+- Verify policy exists: `GET /api/ssh-policies/for-user/:sshUser`
+- Check ORK logs for contract validation errors
+- Ensure doken contains the required role for the policy's resource

+### Modify the Forseti Contract

+The SSH contract is in `client/src/lib/sshPolicy.ts` as `SSH_FORSETI_CONTRACT`.

+To modify:
+1. Edit the C# code in `SSH_FORSETI_CONTRACT`
+2. The contract is compiled via `POST /api/forseti/compile` on policy creation
+3. Ork IL-vets the contract (blocks forbidden namespaces)
+4. Test with a new policy template to get the new contractId

 ## Related Docs